Last Updated on

 Other than simply being another way to access Grammarly, the app worked in the same way as it did on the Grammarly website.

-Additional features include dictionary definitions, sentence rephrasing to find a better way to say what you’re trying to say, synonyms, and translation to 50 different languages.
+Additional features include dictionary definitions, sentence rephraser to find a better way to say what you’re trying to say, synonyms, and translation to 50 different languages.

 When you go to the Ginger homepage, you’ll see a button to add Ginger to your browser.
 Clicking that will download the extension that you then have to open and install.
 Next, you’ll be taken to a page where you can create an account.
+There is now Desktop app or Desktop version per se, as it’s all cloud based.
 Signing up is easy – you just enter your login email and a password.

 The website interface is super basic and outdated, and it takes up just a small part of the web page, which is odd.

 I copied and paste some text in the box and then went through it to add errors.
-When I accidentally clicked on part of the web page that wasn’t in the box, though, the entire page went blank.
+When I accidentally clicked on part of the web page that wasn’t in the box, though, the entire Ginger grammar checker page went blank.